Updated: 23 September 2022

 A recent student said that our online course:

-…kept you focussed on what you wanted from it more than any other course I’ve been on.
+…kept you focused on what you wanted from it more than any other course I’ve been on.

 Another said that our face to face training: